Salary Survey Icon

 Who Should Be Screened For Oral Cancer?

 The answer is everyone, including teens.
-The founders of Oral Cancer Cause, my friends Linda Miles and Robin Morrison, produced the following video answering that question.
+The founders of Oral Cancer Cause, Linda Miles and Robin Morrison, produced the following video answering that question.
 It also discusses why it is important to screen every dental patient and follow up with edentulous denture and implant patients who are not coming to us for regular preventive dental cleanings.

 Raising Awareness & Educating Patients About Oral Cancer

-• A sore in their mouth that lasts more than a week,
+• A sore in their mouth that lasts more than a week

-• One or more white, red, or blue spots appear on their mouth tissues, including the back of the throat,
+• One or more white, red, or blue spots appear on their mouth tissues, including the back of the throat

-• An unusual lump in their mouth or throat,
+• An unusual lump in their mouth or throat

-• A non-tender lump on the outside of their neck,
+• A non-tender lump on the outside of their neck

-• They have difficulty swallowing or chewing.
+• They have difficulty swallowing or chewing

 Reinforce the importance of screening and possibly save lives by giving each patient a Six-Step Screening Card.
 It illustrates the six steps of cancer screening and lists the symptoms they should report.